Thuriyam-ai/thuriyam-base/TEMPLATE_USAGE.md

 - **project_name**: Name of your microservice (e.g., "user-service", "payment-service")
 - **service_description**: Brief description of the service
 - **python_module_name**: Python module name (auto-generated from project name)
+- **entities**: List of entity names as JSON array (e.g., ["user","role","scope"]).
+Each entity will have its own complete CRUD API with models, repositories, schemas, and views. (default: ["user","role","scope"])
 - **org_name**: Organization name (default: "Thuriyam")
 - **version**: Initial version (default: "0.1.0")
 - **author_name**: Author name
 - **author_email**: Author email
-- **modules**: Comma-separated list of module names (e.g., "users,products,orders").
-Each module will have its own complete CRUD API with models, repositories, schemas, and views. (default: "items")
 - **use_postgres**: Use PostgreSQL instead of SQLite (default: true)
 - **database_name**: Database name (when using PostgreSQL)
 - **database_user**: Database user (when using PostgreSQL)